KevinFrantz/coding-challenge-burroughs-test/README.md

 # coding-challenge-burroughs-test

-# language
+# Language
 As language PHP should be used.

 # requirements
 When writing your Burroughs Test, you should create a small command-line utility to help a fictional company determine the dates on which they need to pay salaries to their Sales Department.
 The company handles their Sales payroll in the following way:
-• Sales staff get a regular fixed base monthly salary, plus a monthly bonus
+- Sales staff get a regular fixed base monthly salary, plus a monthly bonus
-• The base salaries are paid on the last day of the month, unless that day is a Saturday or a Sunday (weekend).
+- The base salaries are paid on the last day of the month, unless that day is a Saturday or a Sunday (weekend).
 In that case, salaries are paid before the weekend.
 For the sake of this application, please do not take into account public holidays.
-• On the 15th of every month bonuses are paid for the previous month, unless that day is a weekend.
+- On the 15th of every month bonuses are paid for the previous month, unless that day is a weekend.
 In that case, they are paid the first Wednesday after the 15th

 # format of the application
 The output of the utility should be a CSV file, containing the payment dates for the next twelve months.